Which is the best Landlord Association for you, but more importantly, do you actually need to join one?

-I’ve been toying with the idea of joining a Landlord’s Association for a while, but I’ve never actually gotten around to doing it.
+I’ve been toying with the idea of joining a Landlord’s Association for a while, but I’ve never actually pulled the trigger.
 But I’m definitely going to join one this week, it’s just a case of choosing the right one.
 Decisions, decisions…

 What is a landlord association?

-They’re basically support networks for residential landlords (and letting agents).
+They’re essentially support networks for residential landlords (and letting agents).

 They’re resourceful hubs where Landlords can go for help and practical advice; whether to seek advice on tenant related problems or any rights and responsibilities you may have as a landlord.
 That includes being kept in formed of any new or incoming landlord regulations and how you can comply.

 Landlord law is continuously changing- new regulations and legislations are being introduced regularly, particularly in the recent times, and it goes without saying that all landlords need to comply with their legal obligations, otherwise could face heavy penalties, or even worse, endanger tenants.
 So it’s a really good time to join an association for that added (and perhaps crucial) support.